SCC-C6437N - Soundbar SAMSUNG - Free user manual and instructions

 With this, you can adjust the AGC level of a camera.

-With AGC active, if the signal strength falls below the standard level, AGC will amplify the video signal to automatically improve the sensitivity.
+With AGC active, if the signal strength falls below the standard level, AGC will amplify the video signal to automatically improve sensitivity.

 With the USER(◀) submenu selected, press [ENTER] to display the corresponding screen.
 In this mode, you can select from VERY LOW

 As long as the DAY/NIGHT menu is set to AUTO in Camera Setup, the AGC menu is not available.
+As long as FLICKERLESS is set to ON, the AGC mode is not available.

 You can specify a level of AGC for controlling the camera motion.